Photo courtesy of Britney DeShea Photography www.britneydeshea.com

 Why did you choose to attend The Ohio State University?

-How did your education at Ohio State influence your choice of career or your career path?
+How did your education at Ohio State influence your career path?

 What were you involved in as an Ohio State student?